-Which is why you may feel nervous at the prospect of heading to Frank’s Café, which opens every summer on the 10th floor of a multi-storey car park in Peckham.
+Which is why you may feel nervous at the prospect of heading to Frank’s Café, which has just reopened for the summer on the 10th floor of a multi-storey car park in Peckham.

 But rest assured that this is one of those occasions where fortune really does favour the brave… particularly on a sunny day.

 Part of the Bold Tendencies sculpture project, the bar was designed by Paloma Gormley and Lettice Drake, and offers views out to St Paul’s, in addition to a vantage point from which to gawk at the Peckham streets below.
 In fact, the whole place is dotted with artwork that’s built into the fabric of the building itself, from Richard Wentworth’s silvery aluminium paint trails snaking across the rooftop, to the famous millennial pink staircase painted by Simon Whybray in 2016, to the subtle acoustic walls built into the car park floor below, where pop-up concerts are held against a striking brutalist backdrop.